Anagarika Dharmapala: Early life and education

 Anagarika Dharmapala was born on 17 September 1864 in Colombo, Ceylon to Don Carolis Hewavitharana of Hiththetiya, Matara and Mallika Dharmagunawardhana (the daughter of Andiris Perera Dharmagunawardhana), who were among the richest merchants of Ceylon at the time.
-He was named Don David Hewavitharane.
-His younger brothers were Dr Charles Alwis Hewavitharana and Edmund Hewavitarne.
+He was named Don David Hewavitarne.
+His younger brothers were Charles Alwis Hewavitharana and Edmund Hewavitarne.
 He attended Christian College, Kotte; St Benedict's College, Kotahena; S. Thomas' College, Mutwal and the Colombo Academy (Royal College).

 Buddhist revival

-In 1875, during a period of Buddhist revival, Madame Blavatsky and Colonel Olcott had founded the Theosophical Society in New York City.
+In 1875, during a period of Buddhist revival, Helena Blavatsky and Henry Steel Olcott had founded the Theosophical Society in New York City.
 They were both very sympathetic to what they understood of Buddhism, and in 1880 they arrived in Ceylon, declared themselves to be Buddhists, and publicly took the Refuges and Precepts from a prominent Sinhalese bhikkhu.
-Colonel Olcott kept coming back to Ceylon and devoted himself there to the cause of Buddhist education, eventually setting up more than 300 Buddhist schools, some of which are still in existence.
-It was in this period that Hewavitarne changed his name to Anagarika Dharmapala.
+Olcott made several subsequent trips to Ceylon, where he devoted himself to the cause of Buddhist education.
+He founded many Buddhist schools, some of which are still in existence.
+It was during this period that Hewavitharane changed his name to Anagarika Dharmapala.

-'Dharmapāla' means 'protector of the dharma'.
+'Dharmapāla' means "protector of the dharma".
 'Anagārika' in Pāli means "homeless one".
 It is a midway status between monk and layperson.
 As such, he took the eight precepts (refrain from killing, stealing, sexual activity, wrong speech, intoxicating drinks and drugs, eating after noon, entertainments and fashionable attire, and luxurious beds) for life.
 These eight precepts were commonly taken by Ceylonese laypeople on observance days.
 But for a person to take them for life was highly unusual.
 Dharmapala was the first anagarika – that is, a celibate, full-time worker for Buddhism – in modern times.
 It seems that he took a vow of celibacy at the age of eight and remained faithful to it all his life.
 Although he wore a yellow robe, it was not of the traditional bhikkhu pattern, and he did not shave his head.
 He felt that the observance of all the vinaya rules would get in the way of his work, especially as he flew around the world.
 Neither the title nor the office became popular, but in this role, he "was the model for lay activism in modernist Buddhism."
 He is considered a bodhisattva in Sri Lanka.

-His trip to Bodh-Gaya was inspired by an 1885 visit there by Sir Edwin Arnold, author of The Light of Asia, who soon started advocating for the renovation of the site and its return to Buddhist care.
+His trip to Bodh Gaya was inspired by an 1885 visit there by Sir Edwin Arnold, author of The Light of Asia, who soon started advocating for the renovation of the site and its return to Buddhist care.
 Arnold was directed towards this endeavour by Weligama Sri Sumangala Thera.

-At the invitation of Paul Carus, he returned to the U.S. in 1896, and again in 1902–04, where he traveled and taught widely.
+At the invitation of Paul Carus, he returned to the U.S. in 1896, and again in 1902–1904, where he traveled and taught widely.